 Gardening: If you have a green thumb then maybe you could offer your skills to help others with their garden planning and maintenance.

 Babysitting: If you are good with children there may be people in your area who would appreciate some babysitting help.

 Doing crafts: If you enjoy a particular craft or hobby then perhaps you could sell your handmade wares at local markets or car boot sales.

 Decorating: If you fancy your skills in styling then what about doing a course in home decorating and offering your services in the local area?

 Taking care of animals: If you love animals you could start a neighbourhood dog walking service.

 Money saving tip 4: Monetise your spare space

 If you are still living in a large family home but don’t have kids at home anymore, it may be feasible to partition off part of your home to rent out.
-If you don’t want the intrusion of a full time tenant then maybe consider short stay rentals for holiday makers or business travelers such as registering on Airbnb.
+If you don’t want the intrusion of a full-time tenant then maybe consider short stay rentals for holiday makers or business travellers such as registering on Airbnb.